 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.

 Don’t have an ice cream machine?
 No problem.
-Follow David Lebovitz’ instructions for making homemade ice cream without a machine.
+Here are some tips for making ice cream without a machine.